The author (right) with her sister outside their temporary accomodation.

-Homeless people live on the street, beg for small change at cash points and try to flog you a copy of the Big Issue you didn’t want.
+Homeless people live on the street, beg for small change at cash points and try and try and flog you acopy of the Big Issue you didn’t want.
 That’s what I thought before last June, when I became homeless myself, as my family and I got chucked out of our home.

-I don't fit the stereotype, striding into work every morning with my fur coat, red lipstick and sassitude.
-I'd also like to think I don't fit in at the dull, stale hostel I wake up in and walk out of every morning.
-When I strut into work I’m one person and when I fall asleep in the same bed as my 14-year-old sister every night, I’m an entirely different one.
+I don't fit the stereotype.
+Striding into work every morning with my fur coat, red lipstick and sassitude, I am a far cry from homeless stereotypes and I'd like to think I don't fit in at the dull, stale hostel I wake up in and walk out of every morning.
+When I walk into work I’m one person and when I fall asleep in the same bed as my fourteen-year-old sister every night I’m an entirely different one.
 Hidden homelessness is a strange struggle between wanting to seem normal on the outside and dealing with the daily anxieties of living without a home on the inside.

-The term “homeless” has so much stigma and taboo attached to it, that even now, after completely redefining in my head what it means, I find it difficult to associate with.
+The term “homeless” has so much stigma and taboo attached to it, that even now after completely redefining in my head what it means, I find the term difficult to associate with.
 My mum has never stopped feeling guilty for her inability to provide a roof over her children’s head.
-I spend a lot of my time trying to convince her that she hasn’t failed us, but that it was her who has been completely failed by the system.
+I spend a lot of my time trying to convince her that she hasn’t failed us, but that it was her who was completely failed by the system.